dr-leo/pandaSDMX/doc/index.rst

 :mod:`pandaSDMX` can be used to:

 - explore the data available from :doc:`data providers <sources>` such as the World Bank, ILO, ECB,
-  Eurostat, OECD, and United Nations;
+  Eurostat, OECD, UNICEF and United Nations;
 - parse data and metadata in SDMX-ML (XML) or SDMX-JSON formats—either:

   - from local files, or